Cycles in the de Rham cohomology of abelian varieties over number fields: Frobenius Tori and the Mumford--Tate conjecture

 \begin{para} For every prime $\ell$, we have the $\ell$-adic Galois representation

-and we denote by $G_\ell(A)$ the Zariski closure of the image of $\Gal(\bar{K}/K)$ and call $G_\ell$ the \emph{$\ell$-adic monodromy group}.
+and we denote by $G_\ell(A)$ the algebraic group over $\bQ_\ell$ which is the Zariski closure of the image of $\Gal(\bar{K}/K)$ and call $G_\ell(A)$ the \emph{$\ell$-adic algebraic monodromy group} of $A$.
 If it is clear which variety is concerned, we may just use $G_\ell$ to denote this group.
 Serre proved that there exists a smallest finite Galois extension $K^{\et}$ of $K$ such that for any $\ell$, the Zariski closure of the image of $\Gal(\overline{K^\et}/K^\et)$ is connected (\cite{Serre}*{Sec.
 5, p.
 15}). \end{para}